souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ```

 Converts the expression `as(a, Variable)` to an expression of type `Variable` although `a` is of type `VariableOrStackIndex`.
+Note that type casts between numbers and symbols are particular dangerous because strings for certain ordinal numbers may not exist.
+E.g., the fact `A(as(1034234234, symbol).` most likely will cause troubles in conjunction with an output directive since a symbol with ordinal number 1034234234 may not exist.

 ## Syntax